 Recommendation after comparison:

 The PPO Savings Plan is recommended for Beth.
-Although Beth spends more for medical services in the PPO Savings Plan versus the PPO Blue Plan, she is paying three times as much in premium for the PPO Blue Plan than in the PPO Savings Plan.
-Her total expenses (premium contributions plus total out-of-pocket costs) for the year in the PPO Blue Plan are $3,422 vs. $1,669 in the PPO Savings Plan.
+Although Beth spends more for medical services in the PPO Savings Plan versus the PPO Plan, she is paying three times as much in premium for the PPO Plan than in the PPO Savings Plan.
+Her total expenses (premium contributions plus total out-of-pocket costs) for the year in the PPO Plan are $3,422 vs. $1,669 in the PPO Savings Plan.
 However, Beth will receive $800 in HSA (health savings account) seed money from the University if she enrolls in the PPO Savings Plan, further reducing her out-of-pocket expenses.